 Invitation to submit proposals for the NFVF/Netflix Micro Budget Films Project.

-The NFVF and Netflix release the call for Micro-budget fiction and nonfiction films.
+The NFVF and Netflix release the call for Micro-budget fiction films.

 The closing date for submissions is 07 May 2021.